 Now that you’ve mastered the TGU with a shoe, let’s address the most common faults with the weighted TGU.
 Tune in to 8:40 as I breakdown these faults and more importantly provide solutions with different cues as well as accessory exercises!
 Below you will find exercises to work on a few of the most common Turkish Get Up Faults

-Learn The Turkish Get Up: Wrist Alignment – Improve Grip Strength
+Wrist Alignment – Improve Grip Strength

 Here is a nice compilation of different upside-down kettlebell exercises.
 Holding a kettlebell upside-down is an excellent way to work on grip strength and wrist stability.
 Don’t underestimate these exercises!
-Starting with a lighter weight is recommended to allow your body to adapt to the demands necessary to ensure proper stability throughout the upper body with these exercise variations while helping you learn the turkish get up.
+Starting with a lighter weight is recommended to allow your body to adapt to the demands necessary to ensure proper stability throughout the upper body with these exercise variations while helping you learn the Turkish get up.

-Learn The Turkish Get Up: Shoulder Muscle Endurance Issues
+Shoulder Muscle Endurance Issues

 When someone tells me their shoulder is getting tired with TGUs, I immediately suggest armbar exercise variations and windmills.
 These exercises are perfect for addressing this issue and ultimately leading to more success with understanding how to learn the Turkish get up!